Cathedral of the Blessed Sacrament (Altoona, Pennsylvania)

 The Cathedral of the Blessed Sacrament is a Roman Catholic cathedral located at One Cathedral Square in Altoona, Pennsylvania.
 It is within the boundaries of the Downtown Altoona Historic District, and was added to the National Register of Historic Places in 1992.
 It is the mother church of the Diocese of Altoona-Johnstown and is the seat of its bishop, the Most Reverend Mark Leonard Bartchak.
-The Cathedral of the Blessed Sacrament Pastor is Rev. Monsignor Stanley B. Carson, Administrator.
+The Cathedral of the Blessed Sacrament Rector is Rev. Monsignor Stanley B. Carson.

 History

 The first Mass in Altoona was celebrated by the Reverend John Walsh, pastor of St. Mary Church in Hollidaysburg, Pennsylvania.
 Although it is not known for certain, it was probably in 1850.
 The first church in town, St. John the Evangelist, was dedicated the following year.
 The first resident pastor was the Reverend John Tuigg, who was assigned by Bishop Michael O'Connor of the Diocese of Pittsburgh in 1853.
 When the Diocese of Altoona was established in 1901, St. John's Church became the pro-cathedral.

 It was during the pastorate of the Reverend Morgan Sheedy that the present cathedral was begun.
 St. John's Pro-Cathedral was torn down to make room for the new building, and a temporary hall was built on Twelfth Avenue to serve as a place of worship.
 Philadelphia architect George I. Lovatt, Sr., who also designed the Cathedral of St. Patrick in Harrisburg, was chosen to design the new cathedral.
 Local contractor Alfred D. Reid constructed the building.
 The three-story rectory was built at the same time, and it is attached to the cathedral by a hyphen.

 Ground for the present cathedral was broken on September 17, 1924, and the cornerstone was laid on May 30, 1926.
 That date was the 25th anniversary of the erection of Diocese of Altoona.
 Construction came to a halt in 1929 due to the Stock Market Crash.

 Construction resumed and the unfinished cathedral was opened for public worship on September 7, 1931.
 The interior remained incomplete with walls of bare brick and rough concrete surrounding worshipers.
 Over the next 28 years Bishop Richard Guilfoyle, the third bishop of the diocese, accumulated the funds for the cathedral's completion.
 However, he died before work could begin.
 Guilfoyle's successor, Bishop Howard Carroll, began the work but died within a year.
 Work had progressed so fast, however, that his funeral was celebrated in March 1960 in the nearly completed cathedral.
 On November 13, 1960, Bishop J. Carroll McCormick formally opened the cathedral.